SWKG21/SET/README.md

-# SET
+# SET-multiplayer

-This is a project of a card game.
+This is a project of course "Parallel and Distributed Programming / Programmation Concurrente et Distribuée" at École Polytechnique.

-The play rules are in the introduction.
-There is also a chinese version.
+It is realized in Android Studio by Wang SUN and Chenxi HOU.

+Main steps:

+• Realize the game for the single player.

+• Implement the connection between server and client via Socket.

+• Realize the multi-threads functionality for the version of multiplayer.

+Files:

+• app/src/main/ contains all source codes.

+• app/src/app-release.apk is the apk package to install in a Android phone.

+• 游戏SET.pdf is the explanation of rules in chinese.